JestonBlu/magicmirror/pages/_pages/faq.markdown

 This is the preferred solution if you need only a few dependencies and start time of MagicMirror doesn't matter.

 For this you have to write a `start_script.sh` file and put this beside your `compose.yaml` file.
-Additionally the `start_script.sh` file must be mapped into the container so you need an extra line in the `volumes` section of your `compose.yaml` file and add the root user to be able to install packages:
+Additionally the `start_script.sh` file must be mapped into the container so you need to add a `volumes` section to your `compose.yaml` file and add the root user to be able to install packages:

 ```yaml
     user: root